hwisunbae/what-to-eat/README.md

 # to install all required dependencies for project
 pipenv install

+# to enter pipenv virtual env subshell, has all packages installed from Pipfile in this environment (separate from main shell environment)
+# type exit in terminal if want to exit pipenv shell
+pipenv shell

 # to add new packages to Pipfile
 pipenv install package1 package2
 ```